lyudmilov-georgedi/lyudmilov-georgedi/README.md

 ### Algorithms [LeetCode](https://leetcode.com/u/lyudmilov-georgedi/)

 ### Working on: 🚀
 - Tweaking this README for optimal engagement
+- Tetris game in python using pygame
 - Various games and scripts

 ## Languages and Tools